 This is the fourteenth story in our series on the Magic of Iceland.

-It was after 8 PM and Nora and I were still in south central Iceland, seemingly in the middle of nowhere.
+IT WAS AFTER 8 PM and Nora and I were still in south central Iceland, seemingly in the middle of nowhere.
 We needed to get back on Route 32 and head west toward Reykjavik and Keflavik International Airport, where we would be leaving for New York in the morning.
-But as I shook the lock on a rickety wooden fence — far from our ultimate destination — I realized we had reached the end of another road.
+But as I shook the lock on a rickety wooden fence — in our last desperate attempt to visit the magnificent waterfall Haifoss — I realized we had reached the end of another road.
 Literally!

 I laughed thinking about what an imaginary park official could be saying at just that moment.